fscorrupt/awesome-stars/README.md

 ## Python

+- [cgtobi/netatmo_custom](https://github.com/cgtobi/netatmo_custom) - This repo is a custom component from the beta version of the official HA netatmo component
 - [xcp-ng/xcp](https://github.com/xcp-ng/xcp) - Entry point for issues and wiki.
 Also contains some scripts and sources.
 - [biemster/FindMy](https://github.com/biemster/FindMy) - Query Apple's Find My network
 - [serengil/deepface](https://github.com/serengil/deepface) - A Lightweight Face Recognition and Facial Attribute Analysis (Age, Gender, Emotion and Race) Library for Python